mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 Your effects run after the DOM updates in a [microtask](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide), but sometimes you might need to do work before the DOM updates like measuring an element, or scroll position — in that case, you can use the `$effect.pre` rune.

-A great example is the [GSAP Flip plugin](https://gsap.com/docs/v3/Plugins/Flip/) for animating view transitions when you update the DOM.
-It needs to measure the position, size, and rotation of elements before, and after the DOM update.
+Let's look at an example that uses the [GSAP Flip plugin](https://gsap.com/docs/v3/Plugins/Flip/) to animate changes in the DOM and needs to measure the position, size, and rotation of elements before, and after the DOM update.

 In this example, we measure the elements before the DOM updates, and use `tick` to wait for the DOM update: